-Our founder, Jeff Shardell, is all about living a healthy and natural life.
-Through the years, he's discovered many clean and beneficial alternatives to the conventional products we consume daily.
-From the things you put on your body, like natural deodorant, to the things you put in your body.
+Our founder, Jeff Shardell, is all about living a healthier life.
+Through the years, he's discovered many beneficial alternatives to the conventional products we consume daily.
+From the things you put on your body, like aluminum free deodorant, to the things you put in your body.

 It’s no surprise Jeff likes to make things himself.
-If you know the Humble Brands story, then you know he spent months testing over 30 different non-toxic formulations before creating the perfect natural deodorant.
+If you know the Humble Brands story, then you know he spent months testing over 30 different formulations before creating the perfect aluminum free deodorant.
 One of Jeff’s favorite things to make is his famous anti-inflammatory almond milk.

 Way before golden milk lattes found their way into every coffee shop in the US, Jeff was enjoying this tried and true combo of aromatic spices and homemade almond milk to kick start his day.
 It's super easy to make, and will forever convert you to gold side.

 Almond milk contains a multitude of vitamins, minerals, and fiber.
 Almonds are an especially good source of Vitamin E. In this recipe, the naturally nutritive properties of almonds are boosted with the addition of delicious ingredients, like turmeric, that offer additional benefits.
 Here's an overview of everything this anti-inflammatory almond milk offers: